opendcs/opendcs/docs/source/install-guide.rst

    editDatabaseType: OPENTSDB
    editDatabaseLocation: jdbc:postgresql://mydb.example.local/DCS

-Set other settings as appropriate to you're environment and needs.
+Set other settings as appropriate to your environment and needs.

 To start the initial schema installation: